nvim-neorocks/rocks.nvim/README.md

       (tested on Linux).

-When installing, rocks.nvim will also search our [rocks-binaries (dev)](https://nvim-neorocks.github.io/rocks-binaries-dev/) server, which means you don't even need to compile many parsers on your machine.
+When installing, rocks.nvim will also search our [rocks-binaries (dev)](https://nvim-neorocks.github.io/rocks-binaries-dev/) server, which means you don't even need to compile any parsers on your machine.

 #### Effortless installation for users